caleblopez96/VideoGameApi/README.md

 }
 ```
 - To test/view/use the `OpenAPI` spec go to: `https://{localhost:XXXX}/openapi/v1/json` → `https://localhost:7227/openapi/v1.json`
+- *NOTE: If you need the localhost, you can find it in launchSettings.json*

 - To use `Scalar`:
   - Right click add a new NuGet package to your API
   - Browse the package manager for Scalar and download the package `Scalar.AspNetCore`